CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/6_ExploreAKSHCI.md

     During deployment, you may see the **External-IP** showing as *Pending* - when this changes to an IP address, you can use **CTRL + C** to stop the watch process.
 The stopping process can take a few seconds to stop the script from running state.

    >Note: If the watch process take too long to terminate the operation, close the PowerShell window.
-Click on the windows button and look for PowerShell ISE and right-click on it to Run as administrator to open new PowerShell window.
+Click on the windows button and look for PowerShell and right-click on it to Run as administrator to open new PowerShell window.

    ![Output of kubectl get service](./media/IP.png "Output of kubectl get service")